LucHeuff/sql-autoloader/README.md

 - `data`: a `pandas.DataFrame` containing at least the columns to be inserted.
 - `replace`: whether the merge columns should be replaced with the IDs from the database.
 - `use_copy`: allows inserting using the COPY protocol when using a `PostgresCursor`
+- `allow_shrinking`: allows the number of rows in data to shrink due to merging with ids from the database
+- `allow_duplication`: allows the number of rows in data to increase due to merging with ids from the database

 ### compare